-Rhythm’s translational research efforts are focused on deepening the understanding of melanocortin-4 receptor (MC4R) pathway-related rare genetic disorders of obesity.
+Rhythm’s translational research efforts are focused on deepening the understanding of severe obesity and hyperphagia caused by rare melanocortin-4 receptor (MC4R) pathway-related diseases.

-Rhythm’s approach to these disorders is built upon a foundational DNA sequencing infrastructure with de-identified samples from more than 30,000 individuals living with severe obesity, believed to be one of the largest databases of its kind.
-Importantly, this unique resource fuels Rhythm’s focus and understanding of rare genetic disorders of obesity caused by deficiencies within the MC4R pathway, which are distinct from general obesity.
+Rhythm’s approach to these diseases is built upon a foundational DNA sequencing infrastructure with de-identified samples from more than 45,000 individuals living with severe obesity, believed to be one of the largest databases of its kind.
+Importantly, this unique resource fuels Rhythm’s focus and understanding of diseases of obesity caused by deficiencies within the MC4R pathway, which are distinct from general obesity.

-Genetic testing can play an important role in diagnosing many rare genetic disorders of obesity, however some can be diagnosed by clinical features alone (e.g., Bardet-Biedl syndrome).
-By deepening understanding of the genetics that contribute to severe obesity, we aim to identify certain populations living with rare genetic disorders of obesity that may benefit from targeted therapies.
+Genetic testing can play an important role in diagnosing many rare genetic diseases of obesity; however some can be diagnosed by clinical features alone (e.g., Bardet-Biedl syndrome).
+By deepening understanding of the genetics that contribute to severe obesity, we aim to identify certain populations living with rare genetic diseases of obesity that may benefit from targeted therapies.

-The Rhythm database enables the detection of gene variants that may contribute to the manifestation of rare genetic disorders of obesity.
+The Rhythm database enables the detection of gene variants that may contribute to the manifestation of rare genetic diseases of obesity.
 To help further clarify the clinical significance of these genetic data, we deploy a battery of translational research strategies, including large-scale biochemical screening studies and genetic epidemiological analyses to understand the functional and clinical relevance of observed variants.
-This is important for understanding the impact on the MC4R pathway.

-Rhythm’s Uncovering Rare Obesity™ Program offers free* genetic testing for several rare genetic disorders of obesity to eligible patients within the U.S.
+Rhythm’s Uncovering Rare Obesity® Program is a no-cost, comprehensive genetic testing program for rare genetic diseases of obesity.